MysteryCoder456/Python.io/README.md

 # Python.io
 Snake game inspired from Slither.io but features a python instead of a Snake.
 Made in Python 3

-## Multiplayer

-Please go to the multiplayer branch to play Multiplayer mode.

 ## Installation
 To install this game follow these steps:

   1. Install the Python 3 Interpreter from [here](https://www.python.org/).